collectiveaccess/ProvidenceDocs/_source/usermanual/manage.rst

 Many metadata elements and structural attributes of the data model are populated by Lists.
 Any drop-down menu or checklist has a corresponding list, and the definitions of record types (for Objects, Entities, etc.) are defined as lists with specific names.
 For example, the list of Object types in the system is defined in the “Object types” list.

-You can manage these lists by navigating to Manage > Lists & Vocabularies.
+You can manage these lists by navigating to *Manage > Lists & Vocabularies*.
 More information on Lists and Vocabularies can be found here: http://docs.collectiveaccess.org/wiki/Lists_and_Vocabularies